Recycling, Home Toxics & Solid Waste

 Topics of Interest

-- Issues of the Environment Radio Show: Airs every Wednesday morning from 8:20-8:30am on WEMU's 89.1 FM.
+- Issues of the Environment Radio Show: Airs every Wednesday morning at 6:50am and 8:50am on WEMU's 89.1 FM.
 Tune in each week to hear about environmental issues, programs and news impacting our community!

 Waste Knot Program: A collection of businesses, schools, government agencies and non-profit organizations committed to reducing waste and protecting our environment!